avtansh-code/filevalidationlogs/README.md

 ##Required External Dependecies

-The following files need to be used in the project before the use of this component - this can be done either by using cdn links or from the node modules
+The following files need to be used in the project before the use of this component - this can be done by using cdn links, node modules paths, bower paths, etc.

-	1. bootstrap.min.css
+	1. jquery.js
-	2. angular.min.js
+	2. bootstrap.min.css
-	3. anular-material.min.css
+	3. bootstrap.min.js
+	4. angular.min.js
+	5. angular-aria.js
+	6. angular-animate.js
+	7. angular-material.js
+	8. anular-material.css

+These dependencies play a major role in the functioning of the module and hence cannot be avoided.

 ##Steps for Installation: